 - Pool: Large and bright-blue, but no shade.
 And privacy is not guaranteed with other buildings looming very close by.

-- Private Pools/Jacuzzis: A jacuzzi is attached to the spa, but nothing in the rooms.
+- Private Pools/Jacuzzis: A jacuzzi is attached to the spa.

-- Restaurant & Bar: Le Velvet Restaurant – Classier than expected.
-For fine-dining, intimate setting and silver service, but don’t expect anything much apart from French cuisine • Chocco Latte Lounge Bar – On the mezzanine level, almost hanging above the lobby.
+- Restaurant & Bar: Le Velvet Restaurant – Very classy.
+For fine-dining, intimate setting, and silver service, but don’t expect anything much apart from French cuisine • Chocco Latte Lounge Bar – On the mezzanine level, almost hanging above the lobby.
 Popular with locals for imported beers and signature cocktails.

 - Breakfast: Not included in the rates, but available for an extra cost at the classy ground floor restaurant.

-- Room Service: Available during restaurant hours from about 7am to 9pm.
+- Room Service: Available during restaurant hours – 7 am to 9 pm.

-- Room Types: Standard Rooms • Junior Suites • Executive Suites
+- Room Types: Standard Room • Junior Suite • Executive Suite

 - Smoking Rooms: No smoking allowed in any rooms or public areas, which pretty much means the whole hotel (because there are no gardens or beach).

-- Best Room: The massive Executive Suites feature a kitchen, dining area, living room and 2 bedrooms, with a bathroom attached to both.
+- Best Room: The massive Executive Suites feature kitchens, dining areas, living rooms, and 2 bedrooms, with a bathroom attached to each.

-- For families: The Executive Suites have a kitchen, living room, 2 bedrooms and 2 bathrooms.
+- For families: The Executive Suites have kitchens, living rooms, 2 bedrooms, and 2 bathrooms.
 Connecting doors are available between some Junior Suites and Standard Rooms.

-A few decent choices within 300m down the main road before it joins the esplanade.
+A few decent choices are within 300m down the main road before it joins the esplanade:

-- Bogato La Pâtisserie (40 42 85 00) – Hugely popular takeaway, for baguettes, cakes and all sorts of French-style goodies.
-4-minute walk.
+- Bogato La Pâtisserie – Hugely popular takeaway for baguettes, cakes, and all sorts of French-style goodies.

 Along the esplanade and within 700m of the hotel are:

-- Les 3 Brasseurs – Microbrewery, street-side seating and pub-style meals.
-Very popular for sports on TV, tapas, burgers and pizzas.
+- Les 3 Brasseurs – Microbrewery, street-side seating, and pub-style meals.
+Very popular for sports on TV, tapas, burgers, and pizzas.
 Other side of roundabout from the Bora Bora.
-4-minute walk.

-- Bora Bora Lounge (40 45 03 00) – At the start of a delightful alley of Parisienne-style bistros and bars.
-Happy hours, daily specials and pleasingly affordable considering the perfect setting.
-5-minute walk.
+- Bora Bora Lounge – At the start of a delightful alley of Parisienne-style bistros and bars.
+Happy hours, daily specials, and pleasingly affordable considering the perfect setting.

-- Le Rétro (40 42 86 83) – Very French and très popular for coffee, shakes and light meals.
+- Le Rétro – Very French and très popular for coffee, shakes, and light meals.
 Also great for people-watching, with live music later.
-9-minute walk.

-- Market or Grocery: 2 large supermarkets are less than 400m up the main road.
+- 2 large supermarkets are less than 400m up the main road.